dscho/xkcd/content/comics/2007-12-12-nerd-sniping.md

 Black Hat: Hey!

 [A close-up of Black Hat's sign is shown in a frameless panel.
-There is text above and below an image of a four-by-five grid of nodes with resistors (shown as wiggly lines) between every node and also continuing away from the 16 outer nodes.
+There is text above and below an image of a four-by-five grid of nodes with resistors (shown as wiggly lines) between every node and continuing away from the 16 outer nodes.
 A total of 5 columns with 5 and 4 rows with 6 resistors for a total of 20 nodes and 49 resistors.
 Two nodes, a knight's move apart, are marked with red circles in the 3rd row 2nd column and the 2nd row 4th column.]

 Sign: On this infinite grid of ideal one-ohm resistors,